moxaj/archbroski/README.md

  ## 4. Having issues?

- Don't be shy, just open a bug report on [here](https://github.com/moxaj/archbroski/issues).
+ Don't be shy, just open a bug report [here](https://github.com/moxaj/archbroski/issues).
 Also, if you are a seasoned rust or react dev, feel free to provide any feedback regarding the implementation.